"If you truly do hail from the realm men once called Hell, when you return there, tell your kindred it was Sanguinius who threw you back!"

 - Loken telling Horus that he has betrayed everything the Luna Wolves stood for and when asked by Horus to join him and "be a part of the greatest undertaking in humanity's history," Loken's response is;

 - Iacton Qruze fighting a horde of Luperci, taking on four of them in a row, killing each one of them in a single strike and actually schooling them on why their attacks are sloppy.
 Best part of it: They are Possessed Marines.
-So Qruze took on four Daemons, beat them and told them why they are bad fighters.
+So Qruze took on four Daemons, beat them and told them in exacting detail why they are crappy fighters.

 - Bror Tyrfingr biting out Tormageddon's throat, and because just before he did it, the Daemon was scared.